xta0/xta0.me/_posts/2022-03-22-OnDevice-ML-Quantization-1.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2022/03/quant-2.png">
 </div>

-In a typical neural network, Quantization can be applied to quantize the **model weights** and the **activations**.
+In a typical neural network, quantization can be applied to quantize the **model weights** and the **activations**.
 When quantization is applied after the model has been fully trained, it is referred to as **post-training quantization (PTQ)**.

-Advantages of quantization includes:
+The advantages of quantization include:

 - Smaller model
 - Speed gains